 IED 410 History of American Indian Education.
-(3) fall and spring sprina
+(3)

 Philosophical and historical review of the development of American Indian education policies in both traditional and contemporary society.
 Credit is allowed for only IED 410 or 510.
-General Studies: SB, C, H

-IED 422 Methods of Teaching Indian Students.
+General Studies: SB, C, H IED 422 Methods of Teaching Indian Students.
 (3)